isomerpages/moe-sengkangsec/_useful-links/Parents/2023 Secondary 1 Posting & Registration Information.md

 5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Outcome of Application to offer Non Mother Tongue Languages/ Higher Mother Tongue / 3rd Language**

-The school will get in touch with you via PG or phone call or email with regard to the outcome of your application **a day after the S1 School Posting results**.
+The school will get in touch with you via PG or phone call or email with regard to the outcome of your application **from 22 November onwards**.

 6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **School Uniforms, School Textbooks and Learning Materials**